LAION-AI/laion.ai/blog/coca.md

 |:-|:-|

-__Figure 1:__ Scores achieved by _coca_ViT-L-14_ and _ViT-L-14_ on several zeroshot classification tasks **(a)**, together with the performance gap between the two models, in the same tasks sorted by magnitude **(b)**.
+_Figure 1:_ Scores achieved by _coca_ViT-L-14_ and _ViT-L-14_ on several zeroshot classification tasks **(a)**, together with the performance gap between the two models, in the same tasks sorted by magnitude **(b)**.

-Table 1 shows the results achieved on the imagenet1k from both CoCa and CLIP, the per class accuracy is consistently better for CoCa and this is driven by improvements in recall, while CLIP has a (slightly) higher precision (>1% difference).
+Table 2 shows the results achieved on image and text retrieval by both CoCa and CLIP.
+In this case too, CoCa outperforms CLIP on all tasks with differences ranging from 0.3 to 1.3.

 <table>